To make improvements in the operation and administration of the Federal courts, and for other purposes.

 Sponsor.
 Representative for California's 27th congressional district.
 Republican.

-This bill was introduced on June 30, 1995, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 28, 1996, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.